Congressional District # 03

 TOMAH ARMORYEPA ID# WID980610299

-Site DescriptionThe approximately 10-acre Tomah Armory site, located in Monroe County, Wisconsin, was operated by the city of Tomah as an open, unlined landfill, accepting municipal, industrial, and construction wastes from the late 1940s and early 1950s to around 1955.
+Site DescriptionThe 10-acre Tomah Armory site, located in Monroe County, Wisconsin, was operated by the city of Tomah as an open, unlined landfill, accepting municipal, industrial, and construction wastes from the late 1940s and early 1950s to around 1955.
 The city sold part of the site to the Wisconsin Department of Military Affairs (WDMA) for construction of the Wisconsin National Guard Armory (WNGA).
-The City of Tomah has a population of approximately 7,300 people.
+The City of Tomah has a population of about 7,300 people.
 Municipal wells, serving Tomah, are located within a three-mile radius of the site.
 All residences in the vicinity of the WNGA are hooked to municipal water supplies.
-A five-year review was completed in September 2001.
-A second was completed September 2006.
-A third five year was completed in 2011.
-The remedy continues to be protective of human health and the environment.

 Site ResponsibilityThis site is being addressed through federal and potentially responsible parties' actions.